MyNameIsMikeGreen/tech-notes/WIP/AwsSolutionsArchitect(Associate)CertificationNotes.md

 * It is possible to store up to 20 datasets of up to 1MB each.
 * Requires Federated Identity Pools.
 * Is now deprecated in favour of the similar *AppSync* service.
+* Under the hood, Cognito Sync works by subscribing each device with the Cognito library running to an SNS topic.
+This topic is sent an update from any device that edits relevant user-specific properties.
+Each device will update their local state if a notification is read from these topics.

 # Networking
 ## IP Ranges